Skip to main content

 Resisting Arrest Definition

-One resists arrest by intentionally preventing or attempting to prevent a police officer or peace officer from effecting the authorized arrest of any person.
+One resists arrest by intentionally preventing (or attempting to prevent) a police officer (or peace officer) from making the authorized arrest of any person, including yourself.

 Crime Classifications and Penalties

-• Up to 1 year in jail or up to 3 years probation; fine of up to $1,000 or twice the amount of the perpetrator's financial gain from the underlying crime.
+• A Class A misdemeanor carries up to one year in jail or up to 3 years’ probation plus a fine of up to $1,000.
+The court can increase the fine to twice what you gained from committing the underlying crime.

 • Proof that you were not, in fact, resisting arrest

-• Resistance in self-defense against an officer's unreasonable use of force
+• Self-defense against an officer’s unreasonable use of force

 • The arrest itself was unlawful